Know your legal obligations

 How to ensure your staff do their jobs safely, such as employees who use computers.

-Legionella is classified as a “hazardous substance” and you are required to undertake a risk assessment, and any subsequent remedial actions, in o
+Legionella is classified as a “hazardous substance” and you are required to undertake a risk assessment to protect both your staff and customers.

 Guidance on the use of safety glass, preventing trips and testing electrical products.